rlipsc/polymorph/README.md

   > **Important note**: as Nim doesn't currently allow you to output to files at compile time, the log is generated at compile time but written at ***run time***.
 In other words, using this switch will bulk your output executable and write a static string to file at program startup.

   The log file is named `ecs_code_log.nim` and will be placed in the same path as the executable when run.
 This file isn't actually runnable as it doesn't include the full program context, and the `.nim` extension is just a hint for editors to use syntax highlighting.

+- `-d:ecsStrict`: systems include an extra check to catch accessing `item` after a remove has affected the system (which can potentially change what `item` refers to).

 # Performance considerations